 Tyler – I still have one more year of graduate school.
 I enrolled in the five-year program, B.S./M.A. program.
 So, my post-graduation plans are still quite away.
 I am very interested in non-profits and non-governmental organizations, and I am excited to continue in my two concentrations of global health and post-conflict reconstruction.
 Ultimately, I would love to one day run my own non-profit organization dedicated to helping create lasting and sustainable mental health treatment frameworks in post-conflict countries.
 Now to try to get to that part!
 In my leisure time, I watch films and read.

 This blog post was written by Patricia Zanini Graca.
 Patricia is a first-year graduate student at Seton Hall’s School of Diplomacy and International Relations.
 Patricia graduated in Business Administration and she holds an MBA in Business and Marketing.
-Patricia is a UN Digital Representative at the Center for UN and Global Governance Studies, a Social Media Associate at the Journal of Diplomacy, and the Director of International Student Affairs at the Graduate Diplomacy Council.
+Patricia is a UN Digital Representative at the Center for UN and Global Governance Studies, the Executive Director at the Journal of Diplomacy, and the director of International Affairs at the Graduate Diplomacy Council.
 She specializes in International Organizations and Global Negotiations & Conflict Management.